oladim/demo/README.md

 # demo
-this is just a demo project
+this is just a demo project test is great